achyutha11/achyutha11.github.io/_posts/2025-09-12-speak-your-truth.md

 <br>
 That brings me to the end of this post.
 Thanks for reading!
 All the papers I talked about are linked below, and I highly recommend reading them if you’re interested in learning more — I skipped over a lot that is worth your time.
 Many thanks to Giovanna Jaramillo-Gutierrez for helpful comments and feedback.
 <br>

+**Footnote**
+[^1]: I'm using "thinking" very loosely throughout the post just to refer to the process by which a model makes decisions.
+I'm not suggesting that models really think the same way humans do.

 **References**